To embed a website or widget, add it to the properties panel.

 With leaders in Boulder County setting an example, the Best Practices playbook offers guidance to help other local decision-makers and sustainability practitioners adopt carbon dioxide removal policy and support community members looking to drive the creation of local carbon removal programs.
 From there, the framework can serve as a tool for designing and tracking projects to ensure both climate and community objectives are met throughout the process.

-The role of technical partners for place-based carbon removal
+Technical partners for place-based carbon removal

 A firm grounding in scientific theory and best practices is a must for local carbon removal projects and programs.
 Ensuring that funding goes to support projects that are technically rigorous reduces reputational risks and facilitates actual climate impact.
 While the role of determining value to the community lies with local leadership, implementing successful carbon removal projects demands technical expertise that many government organizations don’t have on staff.